vburlbl/cleantalk-spam-protect/readme.txt

 = How can I test anti-spam protection? =
 Please use email **stop_email@example.com** for comments, contacts or signups.
 Also you can see comments processed by plugin for last 7 days at <a href="http://cleantalk.org/my/show_requests">Control panel</a> or look at folder "Spam" for banned comments.

-= How the plugin is effective against spam bots? = Plugin Anti-spam by CleanTalk stops up to 100% of spam comments, spam signups (registrations) and spam contact emails.
+= Is the plugin effective against spam bots? =
+Plugin Anti-spam by CleanTalk stops up to 100% of spam comments, spam signups (registrations) and spam contact emails.
 More over, by determining the relevance of the comment text, the plugin stops about 96% spam comments submitted manually via browser.

 = What about pingback, trackback spam? =
-Plugin by default pass not spam pingbacks/trackbacks (sender host clear at <a href="http://cleantalk.org/blacklists">blacklists IP</a> database) from third-party sites to the blog.
-If the pingback has more then 3 records in the blacklists and not relevant to the blog the pingback will be stopped by CleanTalk.
+Plugin by default pass pingbacks without any checks.
+All trackbacks will be blocked if the sender have spam activity.

 = Should I use another antispam plugins? =
 Use other antispam plugins not necessarily, because CleanTalk stops up to 100% of spam bots.
 In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.